What Does Medicare Cover?

-A lso called hospital insurance, Part A is part of traditional Medicare.
+Also called hospital insurance, Medicare Part A covers the cost if you are admitted to a hospital, skilled nursing facility, or hospice.
+It also covers some home health services.
 Most people are enrolled automatically in Part A when they reach age 65.

 With Part A, you'll pay:

 - A deductible each year.
 This is how much you have to spend before Medicare starts to pay its part.

 - Coinsurance.
 This is the part of the costs for hospital care you may be required to pay after you've met your deductible.

 If you or your spouse worked for 10 years or more in the U.S., you don't have to pay a monthly fee to have Part A.

 If you or your spouse did not work at least 10 years in the U.S., you have to pay a monthly fee to have Part A. If you or your spouse worked less than 7.5 years in the U.S., you will have to pay a larger amount.

 Together, Part A and Part B are called original Medicare or traditional Medicare.